Black Hebrew Israelites: Church of God and Saints of Christ

 The Church of God and Saints of Christ was established in Lawrence, Kansas, in 1896 by African American William Saunders Crowdy.
-The group established its headquarters in Philadelphia in 1899, and Crowdy later relocated to Washington, D.C., in 1903.
+The group established its headquarters in Philadelphia in 1899; Crowdy later relocated to Washington, D.C., in 1903.
 After Crowdy's death in 1908, the church continued to grow under the leadership of William Henry Plummer, who moved the organization's headquarters to its permanent location in Belleville, Virginia, in 1921.

 In 1936, the Church of God and Saints of Christ had more than 200 "tabernacles" (congregations) and 37,000 members.
-Howard Zebulun Plummer succeeded his father and became head of the organization in 1931.
+Howard Z. Plummer succeeded his father and became head of the organization in 1931.
 His son, Levi Solomon Plummer, became the church's leader in 1975.
-The Church of God and Saints of Christ was led by Rabbi Jehu A. Crowdy, Jr., a great-grandson of William Saunders Crowdy, from 2001 until his death in 2016.
+The Church of God and Saints of Christ was led by Jehu A. Crowdy Jr., a great-grandson of William Saunders Crowdy, from 2001 until his death in 2016.
 Since 2016, it has been led by Phillip E. McNeil.
 As of 2005, the church had fifty tabernacles in the United States and dozens more in Africa.

-The Church of God and Saints of Christ describes itself as "the oldest African-American congregation in the United States that adheres to the tenets of Judaism".
-The church teaches that all Jews were originally black and that African Americans are descendants of the lost tribes of Israel.
+The Church of God and Saints of Christ describes itself as "the oldest African-American congregation in the United States that adheres to the tenets of Judaism."
+The church teaches that all Jews were originally Black and that African Americans are descendants of the Ten Lost Tribes.
 Members believe that Jesus was neither God nor the son of God, but rather an adherent of Judaism and a prophet.
 They also consider William Saunders Crowdy, their founder, to be a prophet.

-The Church of God and Saints of Christ synthesizes rituals from both Judaism and Christianity.
+The Church of God and Saints of Christ synthesizes rituals from both normative Judaism and Christianity.
 They have adopted rites drawn from both the Old and New Testaments.
-Its Old Testament observances include the use of the Jewish calendar, the celebration of Passover, the circumcision of infant males, the commemoration of the Sabbath on Saturday, and the wearing of yarmulkes.
+Its Old Testament observances include the use of the Hebrew calendar, the celebration of Passover, the circumcision of infant males, the commemoration of the Sabbath on Saturday, and the wearing of yarmulkes.
 Its New Testament rites include baptism (immersion) and footwashing, both of which have Old Testament origins.

 Commandment Keepers

-Wentworth Arthur Matthew founded the Commandment Keepers Congregation in Harlem in 1919.
-Matthew was influenced by the non-black Jews he met as well as by Marcus Garvey and the Universal Negro Improvement Association and African Communities League.
-Garvey used the Biblical Jews in exile as a metaphor for black people in North America.
-One of the accomplishments of Garvey's movement was to strengthen the connection between black Americans and Africa, Ethiopia in particular.
-When Matthew later learned about the Beta Israel—Ethiopian Jews—he identified with them.